leonrosenkranz/leonrosenkranz/README.md

 - 👋 Hi, I’m @leonrosenkranz
 - 👀 I’m interested in ML
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science and Web Development
 - 💞️ I’m looking to collaborate on Python Projects
 - 📫 How to reach me Leon.rosenkranz@tu-dortmund.de